The ultimate Darwin & Surrounds accommodation guide

 Fancy yourself as a bit of a free spirit?
 In the Northern Territory you’ll have company.
 Just 15 minutes south of Darwin, nestled in landscaped gardens, is the Free Spirit Resort.
 With three pools, BBQ and picnic areas, and endless activities for the kids – along with live entertainment for the adults – the resort caters to the free spirit in everyone.

 Just a 30-minute drive from Darwin you’ll find the BIG4 Howard Springs Holiday Park, which offers a range of options from camping and caravan sites to cabins and villas.
 With its very own water park and pools, the kids are going to love it.
 It’s also on the doorstep to many of the Top End’s National Parks.

 If you want the feeling of being a long way from the city while still being on the edge of it, Lee Point Village Resort is waiting for you.
 Lee Point offers secluded fishing spots and a relaxed beach environment, with unhindered views of the sunset.

 The KOA and Malak Caravan Parks are situated conveniently near Darwin International Airport and adjacent to the popular Darwin Golf Course.
 Hit the links or just take it easy in your cabin or tent.

-If you're after absolute peace and quiet, head 20 minutes south of the CBD to the Darwin Boomerang Motel and Caravan Park.
-Tucked away in the secluded wilderness, the park is less than 30 kms from Berry Springs – a true natural wonder of the Top End.
-Like a Northern Territory-made boomerang, you'll come right back.
+If you’re after absolute peace and quiet, head 20 minutes south of the CBD to the Darwin Boomerang Motel and Caravan Park.
+Tucked away in the secluded wilderness, the park is less than 30km from Berry Springs – a true natural wonder of the Top End.
+Like an NT-made boomerang, you’ll come right back.

 Then there’s the Oasis Tourist Park, which is just down the road.
 The family-owned park has everything you need and offers you the real NT camping experience.